Bob Elias Hall of Fame announces four new inductees

 A multiple-stakes winner as an owner and breeder, one of Valpredo’s proudest accomplishments was helping establish California Cup as a shining spotlight on California-bred racehorses.
 Known as the Donald Valpredo California Cup Sprint, it will have its 29th running in 2019.

-He also served on the California Horse Racing Board from 1990-98 and on the Thoroughbred Owners of California Board from 1999-2011.
-He’s also been on the board of directors for the Breeders’ Cup and the Thoroughbred Owners of California.
-He is also on the board of the Jockey Club in New York.
+Valpredo also served on the California Horse Racing Board from 1990-98 and on the Thoroughbred Owners of California Board from 1999-2011.
+He’s also been on the board of directors for the Breeders’ Cup and the Thoroughbred Owners of California, and is on the board of the Jockey Club in New York.

 Valpredo served two terms on the California Horse Racing Board, from 1990-98.
 During that time one of the things he pushed for was standardized saddlecloth colors, which remain in use today.
 Bettors, especially when watching a simulcast, can follow their choices much more easily because each number corresponds to a particular color.